 The sensitivity of the standard CLIPER model to the 5% significance level used to screen potential predictors was assessed in terms of MSSS.
-Comparisons were made between models screened at significance levels of 1%, 5% and 10% (all other restrictions being left unchanged).
-Results for each ENSO region are shown in Figure 3.
-For completeness each panel includes the standard persistence skill from Figure 1 and the MSSS from a 'consensus' model defined as the skill from the average of the hindcasts made with the three individual significance levels.
-It is clear that the predictor screening significance level has little effect upon the 1951-2002 model performance, changing it at best by ~10%.
-This result might be expected since poor predictors will be rejected at the subsequent leaps-and-bounds (L&B) predictor optimisation stage.
-The main advantage of predictor spassed to the L&B algorithm yields a saving of at least 6 floating point operations (Furnival and Wilson 1974).
+Comparisons were made between models screened at significance levels of 1%, 5%, and 10% (all other restrictions being left unchanged).
+Results for each ENSO region are shown in Fig. 3.
+For completeness each panel includes the standard persistence skill from Fig. 1 and the MSSS from a "consensus" model defined as the skill from the average of the hindcasts made with the three individual significance levels.
+It is clear that the predictor screening significance level has little effect upon the 1951-2002 model performance, changing it at best by $\sim 10\%$ .
+This result might be expected since poor predictors will be rejected at the subsequent leaps-and-bounds (L&B) predictor optimization stage.
+The main advantage of predictor screening is to increase computation efficiency.
+Each reduction in the number of potential predictors passed to the L&B algorithm yields a saving of at least six floating point operations (Furnival and Wilson 1974).
 Figure 3 also shows that, in general, the consensus model outperforms the individual significance level models.